gixbusok/gixbusok/README.md

 i would never dm someone first. sorry not sorry. im tired

-i have uncontrollable agression.
-BUT like 99.9% of the time im sweet!

-i appear to be extremely mean when im with goose. that's not because i disrespect their boundaries tho, we AGREED that we like to bully each other's and thats just how we show our love to eachother. we (especially me) are not mean to another people; we respect everyone's boundaries and will never say a thing that makes someone uncomfy. but with goosya we can just say something like "you're going to die tomorrow you moron i hate you aaa die!!" in each other's faces and it is normal in our friendship. please do not think that i said something bad to you specifically. except goose. ofc i hate you my child.

-apart of that i love people and try to be kind and understanding towards everyone when i can
+i have uncontrollable agression. we've not discovered if i have any disorder yet and i am unable to visit a psychologist.

+i am extremely mean when im with goose. they are my IRL friend and i do not want anyone to think we hate eachother (we do of course). dni if you think that i will be mean and swear at others

 </details>

 ![](https://komarev.com/ghpvc/?username=gixbusok&color=e86ab4)